Public health notice: Outbreak of Salmonella infections linked to various brands of pistachios and pistachio-containing products

 At a glance

 Do not consume, use, sell, serve or distribute recalled pistachios and pistachio-containing products.
-For details on recalled product brand names and lot codes, please consult the Recalls and Safety Alerts website.
+For details on recalled product brand names, lot codes and distribution, please consult the Recalls and Safety Alerts website.

-The recalled pistachios may have been used and sold in baked goods.

 |